SaraKhild/QueryDslAndProjections/README.md

 <br>

-##### :pencil2: This query comparing with department number that is sending and bring all departments except the department number *
+##### :pencil2: `This query get employees who's not belong to this department number by comparing with other departments number which is sending and bringing them all, except employees who's under this department number.`

 ###### Code :computer: